Octaviano Ambrosio Larrazolo

-Octaviano Ambrosio Larrazolo (December 7, 1859 – April 7, 1930) was a Republican politician who served as the fourth governor of New Mexico and a United States senator.
-He was the first Mexican-American and first Latino United States senator.
+Octaviano Ambrosio Larrazolo Corral (December 7, 1859 – April 7, 1930) was a Mexican-born American lawyer and politician who served as the fourth governor of New Mexico and as a United States senator from New Mexico, the first Hispanic American to hold that role.

 Early life

 Larrazolo was born in Valle de Allende in Chihuahua, Mexico, on December 7, 1859, to Don Octaviano, a wealthy landowner, and Doña Donaciana Corral de Larrazolo.
 He was brought up in a wealthy home and was taught to read and write in his home; he later briefly attended school in his town but left after his schoolteacher beat him.
-In 1863, French soldiers ransacked the Larrazolo home because the family supported Benito Juarez's revolt against the French.
+In 1863, French soldiers ransacked the Larrazolo home because the family supported Benito Juárez's revolt against the French.

 In 1870 at the age of eleven, Larrazolo left Mexico for Tucson, Arizona Territory, under the care of Jean Salpointe, a French-born bishop of Arizona.
 Larrazolo left with the bishop because he intended to study theology to become a priest and because his family had fallen into bankruptcy and could not support his schooling.
 After completing his primary studies with the bishop, Larrazolo studied theology at the St. Michael's College at Santa Fe, New Mexico Territory, graduating in 1876 at the age of 18.
 He considered entering the priesthood right after his graduation but secured a teaching position instead; he later also taught in El Paso County, Texas.
-During this time, he started studying law; he taught in the day and studied law at night.
+Meanwhile, he started studying law; he taught in the day and studied law at night.
 On December 11, 1884, Larrazolo became a U.S. citizen in order to prepare himself to become a lawyer.
-In this same year, he registered with the Texas State Republican Party.
+In this same year, he registered with the Texas state branch of the Republican Party.

 Larrazolo was admitted to the Texas state bar in 1888.
 He was elected district attorney for the Western District of Texas in 1890 and reelected in 1892.
 He held the position until 1894.

 Larrazolo moved to Las Vegas, New Mexico Territory, in 1895.
-He practiced law in that town and became involved in Democratic politics and focused on civil rights for the Mexicans and Hispanos who comprised two-thirds of New Mexico's population.
-Larrazolo had difficulty finding success as a Democrat because most Latinos identified as Republicans.
-This difficulty is shown by the fact that he narrowly lost elections to become Territorial Delegate to the U.S. Congress in 1900, 1906 and 1908, though the 1908 election was extremely close and subject to several credible fraud charges.
+He practiced law in that town and became involved in Democratic politics, focusing on civil rights for the Mexicans and Hispanos who then comprised two thirds of New Mexico's population.
+Larrazolo had difficulty finding success as a Democrat in New Mexico because most Hispanics in that state identified as Republicans at the time.
+That difficulty is shown by the fact that he narrowly lost elections to become Territorial Delegate to the U.S. Congress in 1900, 1906 and 1908 though the 1908 election was extremely close and subject to several credible charges of fraud.